ArthurCPeng/text-converter/README.md

 The converted text is outputted as a file.
 The first 10 characters are used as the file name.
 If the file name already exists, the original file is overwritten.

+To ensure proper alignment, any Arabic numerals are replaced with Chinese characters, and any English punctuation marks are replaced by their Chinese counterpart.

 Several parameters can be specified in the conversion.
 All numeric inputs must be integers.
 - rows: the number of rows, or the number of non-space characters in each column
 - columns: the number of columns, or the number of non-space characters in each row